I’ve been getting bad breakouts on my back and shoulders. It’s weird because I don’t have acne on my face. Any tips?

 Wash Your Back Last

 First things first: invest in a pH-balanced, salicylic acid cleanser specifically for body breakouts.
 And ditch the loofah; it could be harboring some icky bacteria.
 Instead, use your hands or a clean washcloth (a new, clean one every time you shower) to reach those tricky areas.
-Or, opt for the Body Clarisonic Device.
-These are really great for reaching the tough areas, and do a better job of pulling the debris and oils away from your skin.
 But if you’re washing your back while you still have conditioner in your hair, you might be cancelling out the rinse.
 Conditioners and other hair products are loaded with ingredients that aren’t meant to sit on your skin—heavy silicones, oils, and softeners that can cause breakouts.
 You don’t have to sacrifice silky hair, just give your back a good wash after you rinse away all of your hair products.

 Say it with me: EXFOLIATE!